 #3 Easier Practice Management

-With each portfolio including investments only, there is far less coordination between products, making the back office practice management of your practice easier.
+With each portfolio including investments only, there is far less coordination between products, making the back office practice management easier.

 #1 Harder To Grow Exponentially

 If your main revenue is only from insurance or investments, you only have income fees from one type of product.
-Your revenue from the beginning and as you grow won’t be as diverse as it would otherwise be, and you’ll need more product revenue to make up the difference.
-If you’re looking to grow your career at a faster pace, or investment back into your business, two revenue streams are better than one!
+Your revenue from the beginning (and as you grow) won’t be as diverse as it would otherwise be.
+With that, you’ll need more product revenue to make up the difference.
+If you’re looking to grow your career at a faster pace, two revenue streams are better than one.

-As mentioned above, if you only provide insurance or investments, you are earning less money per household.
+More.
+More.
+More.
+If you only provide insurance or investments, you are earning less money per household.
 Depending on your goals, you will need more clients to make more money.
-This will mean more prospecting, more time spent, and more frequent transactions.
-Ultimately this means that you’ll have more policies or accounts, and your client service model will need to scale for this.
+Now, being a financial advisor is about more than just making money BUT this does mean more of your time is spent running after new clients and more frequent transactions.

 Ask yourself, what would you want as a consumer?

-Why Should You Focus On Both Insurance and Investments In Your Financial Advising Career?
+Should You Focus on Both Insurance and Investments In Your Financial Career?

 Maybe you didn’t realize that you can have it all – you can choose to be both an insurance agent and an investment advisor.
 And you can do it well.